Modsia16/team-profile-generator/README.md

 Reworked some of the file code
-Constructors throw no error when ran through node app.js Testing files - tests pass but I will add more parameters at a later time
+Constructors throw no error when ran through node app.js Testing files - tests pass but I will add more parameters at a later time The output html is not loading but questions end when prompted - will turn in an work on at a later time